microprediction/precise/LITERATURE.md

 Bin LI, Steven C. H. Hoi

 Online portfolio selection is a fundamental problem in computational finance, which has been extensively studied across several research communities, including finance, statistics, artificial intelligence, machine learning, and data mining, etc. This article aims to provide a comprehensive survey and a structural understanding of published online portfolio selection techniques.
 From an online machine learning perspective, we first formulate online portfolio selection as a sequential decision problem, and then survey a variety of state-of-the-art approaches, which are grouped into several major categories, including benchmarks, "Follow-the-Winner" approaches, "Follow-the-Loser" approaches, "Pattern-Matching" based approaches, and "Meta-Learning Algorithms".
 In addition to the problem formulation and related algorithms, we also discuss the relationship of these algorithms with the Capital Growth theory in order to better understand the similarities and differences of their underlying trading ideas.
 This article aims to provide a timely and comprehensive survey for both machine learning and data mining researchers in academia and quantitative portfolio managers in the financial industry to help them understand the state-of-the-art and facilitate their research and practical applications.
 We also discuss some open issues and evaluate some emerging new trends for future research directions.

+## What's the big deal about risk parity? [pdf](https://www.researchgate.net/profile/Robert-Ferguson-14/publication/312284109_What%27s_the_big_deal_about_Risk_Parity/links/5a8049d7aca272a73769d1c0/Whats-the-big-deal-about-Risk-Parity.pdf)
+Anna Agapova, Robert Ferguson, Dean Leistikow, Danny Meidan

+It is often argued in defense of Risk Parity portfolios that they maximize the Sharpe ratio if their securities have identical Sharpe ratios and identical correlations.
+However, securities have neither identical Sharpe ratios nor this correlation structure.
+In realistic markets, Risk Parity portfolios do not maximize the Sharpe ratio, do not minimize variance, do not maximize the Information ratio, and do not have any other commonly sought optimal property.
+So, what’s the big deal about Risk Parity?